FLFgit/MonViA/Script_Shannon-Index.md

 # Beschreibung

-The Shannon index provides information on agricultural species diversity ([Wolff et al. 2021](https://doi.org/10.1007/s41742-021-00328-y), Uthes et al. 2020).
-The number and frequency of species are considered.
-The **get_diversity_per_hexagon** function calculates the Shannon index.
+The Shannon index provides information on agricultural species diversity ([Wolff et al. 2021](https://doi.org/10.1007/s41742-021-00328-y), [Uthes et al. 2020](https://doi.org/10.1016/j.ecolind.2019.105725).
+The number and abundance of species are considered.
+The function **get_diversity_per_hexagon** is used to calculate the Shannon index.
 In the following, a script for the calculation of the Shannon index with an example data set is presented and the function **get_diversity_per_hexagon** is explained.

-Nach dem Datenimport werden die Hexagondaten mit den Polygondaten verschnitten, um jedem Polygon eine Hexagonid zuzuordnen.
-Dieses bildet die Datengrundlage, um mit der Funktion **get_polygon_area** den Flächeninhalt jedes Polygons zu berechnen.
-Nach der Berechnung des Shannon-Indexes für jedes Hexagon mit **get_diversity_per_hexagon** werden die Werte mit der Geometry der Hexagone als shape-Datei exportiert.
+After the data import, the hexagon data is overlayed with the polygon data to assign a hexagon to each polygon.
+This forms the data basis for calculating the area of each polygon with the **get_polygon_area** function.
+After calculating the Shannon index for each hexagon with **get_diversity_per_hexagon**, the values are exported as a shape file together with the geometry of the hexagons.

 ## Packages